 Many of our patients sought out Pain Arthritis Relief Center for chronic pain relief.
 Though the pain may be a symptom, chronic pain may also lead to additional issues, such as severe depression.
 Depression may adversely affect one’s personal or professional relationships.
 For optimum wellness, the cause of the pain and the pain itself must be addressed in tandem.
 We offer custom physical therapy treatments that address each client’s particular condition.
 At Advanced Spine & Wellness Center, we offer more than just physical therapy; we provide wellness solutions.
 We have been featured on TEDx, The Washington Post, abc7, and many other well-known media outlets.
 Our belief in which the body heals itself has helped us reach many people, and in return, our patients see life-changing results.
 Those who have had chronic knee pain can now run with no side effects, and those who have had lifelong migraines can now live an enjoyable, pain-free life.
 We do not limit ourselves when it comes to healing the body.
 We work with a variety of injuries including:

 - Work-related injuries;

 - Carpal tunnel syndrome.

 Along with other injuries, if you have experienced any of those listed above, stop by our clinic today.
 If you are interested in our techniques, call Pain Arthritis Relief Center today if you need MD physical therapy for pain relief.

 Physical Therapy for Knee Issues

 - Tendons: The tendon’s job in the knee is to connect bone to muscle.
 The patellar tendon connects the tibia (shinbone) to the quadriceps muscle by running across the patella (knee cap).
-This tendon helps facilitate movements such as running, kicking and jumping.
-Many movements required in sports involve this tendon, therefore, injury can lead to patellar tendinitis.
+This tendon helps facilitate movements such as running, kicking, and jumping.
+Many actions required in sports involve this tendon; therefore, injury can lead to patellar tendinitis.